-They exist for the promotion and the protection of the interests of their members thus, most chemical manufacturers belong to the British Association of Chemical Manufacturers- the’ ABCM.
-The ABCM performs its functions satisfactorily in that there is price fixing, and price control for almost the entire, output of chemicals and drugs , and monopoly production and distribution throughout the industries.
-The ABCM ensures that this state of affairs and the other evils of monopoly capitalist continues and prospers.
+They exist for the promotion and the protection of the interests of their members thus, most chemical manufacturers belong to the British Association of Chemical Manufacturers- the ABCM.
+The ABCM performs its functions satisfactorily in that there is price fixing, and price control for almost the entire, output of chemicals and drugs, and monopoly production and distribution throughout the industries.
+The ABCM ensures that this state of affairs and the other evils of monopoly capitalism continue and prosper.

 The private employer proprietor pharmacist belongs to the National Pharmaceutical Union which affords professional coverage and protection against unfair competition, price cutting and ensures monopoly distribution.

 Another body known as the Proprietary Articles Trade Association exists, consisting of manufacturers, wholesalers, and retailers, and as its name implies it has the task of promoting and protecting the interests of its members engaged in the pharmaceutical proprietary medicine industry.
 Its activities have already been the subject of an investigation by the Lloyd Jacob Committee on Monopolies.
 The PATA accepts into membership manufacturers who agree to restrict the distribution of their products to those wholesalers and retailers who in turn further the sales of these products by display and recommendation.

 The Co-operative Societies’ retail pharmacies are not members of the NPU or the PATA and as a consequence are constantly subject to the restrictive practices of these monopoly trade associations.